igama/docs.binaryedge.io/docs/api-v1.md

 ## Swagger Definition

 You can download the Swagger OpenApi specification file : [v1.yaml](/swagger/v1.yaml).
-You can use this this Postman or any other client tool.
+You can use this with Postman or any other client tool.

 ## How to use BinaryEdge’s API